Suzanne Pirret: Early life and education

 Suzanne Pirret was born in Princeton, New Jersey and raised in Somers, New York.
 She graduated from Syracuse University with a BA in International Relations and from Harvard University's Institute for Advanced Theater Training at The American Repertory Theater.
 In 2003 she received the Grand Diplôme from Le Cordon Bleu in Paris and London.

 Career

 Voiceover Artist: Pirret's career as a voiceover artist in New York, Los Angeles and London includes hundreds of television and radio commercials, promos, documentaries, animation, and ADR.
-Credits include Dove, American Express, Elizabeth Arden, Pond's, Blistex, Mercedes Benz and Priceline.com with William Shatner and has worked with directors including Nancy Meyers and the late John Frankenheimer.
+Credits include Dove, American Express, Elizabeth Arden, Pond's, Blistex, Mercedes-Benz and Priceline.com with William Shatner and has worked with directors including Nancy Meyers and John Frankenheimer.

 Chef: Her first job as a professional chef was at the age of fifteen in New York.
 She worked in various restaurants in New York City and in 2003 as pastry chef at Fifteen, Jamie Oliver’s not-for-profit restaurant in London that was the subject of Channel 4's television documentary series Jamie's Kitchen.